anmarjarjees/java-essentials/README.md

 - list(): String[] => Returns an array of the files in the directory
 - mkdir(): Boolean => Creates a directory

-NOTE: These 2 packages have been moved to another repo.
-To learn more about Swing/AWT GUI and Events, check my rep [Java-UI-Swing](https://github.com/anmarjarjees/java-ui-swing)
-user_interfaces (package)
-user_interface_events (package)

 # UML (Unified Modeling Language) Learning Resources based on different UML tools Docs: